-New Technology File System or NTFS for short is a file system developed by Microsoft for Windows operating system.
+The New Technology File System or NTFS for short is a file system developed by Microsoft for Windows operating system.
 It used by the old hard drive and currently is part of USB flash drives.
-However, all majority of flash drives uses FAT32 format by default.
-Hence, to replace it with NTFS, you can follow these steps.

-How to Format USB to NTFS Windows 10
+How to format USB to NTFS in Windows 10

-1. Go to My Computer or Libraries.
+1. Go to File Explorer.
 Then locate the USB flash drives that you intended, the section generally separated from Local Disk.

-2. Next, right-click on it and choose Format…
+2. Next, right-click on it and select Format…

-3. After that, you will see a new window showing some information related the drives.
+3. After that, you will see a new window showing some information about the device.
 On the File system section, select NTFS.

 4. Now, click Start to process the formatting.

 You will see another pop-up box warn about the effect of this action.
-As long you have backup all files, you can click OK to proceed.
+As long you have backup your files, you can click OK to proceed.

-5. Wait for a couple of seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drives with the NTFS format is ready to use.
+5. Wait for a few seconds, usually less than a minute until notification shows up and says the formatting is complete and the USB flash drive with the NTFS format is ready to use.

-However, there are many things you should know about NTFS, pros, and cons of this Windows-based format.
+However, there are many things you should know about NTFS.